-FLT110 - GENERAL AERONAUTICS

-- 4 credits
+FLT110 - GENERAL AERONAUTICS - 4 credits

 Subjects include theory of flight, environmental effects, basic aircraft and powerplant systems, weight and balance, operating data, basic navigation, basic meteorology, air traffic control principles, aviation safety and federal aviation regulations.
-A requirement for completion of this course is that the student will pass the Federal Aviation Administration (FAA) Private Pilot written examination.
+Upon successful completion of this course, the student will have gained the aeronautical knowledge and experience necessary to apply for a Federal Aviation Administration (FAA) Private Pilot written examination.
 A grade of C or better is required to complete this course.
 The FAA Private Pilot written exam must be successfully passed before applying to take the FAA practical exam (airplane check ride).
-The Flight Instructor

-129 will evaluate student's knowledge during the flight phase and authorize the student to take the written exam.
+The Flight Instructor will evaluate student's knowledge during the flight phase and authorize the student to take the written exam.
 ATC students taking this course must complete the simulator lab.
-As part of the associated laboratory experience, students are required to take five hours of simulator training and additional training to prepare for the FAA written exam as needed.
-Class II FAA medical certificate and financial counseling is required for students in the aircraft operations program.
+As part of the laboratory experience, students are required to take five hours of simulator training and additional training to prepare for the FAA written exam as needed.
+Class II FAA medical certificate and financial counseling is required 128 for students in the aircraft operations program.